 top of page

-The Call of the Void by Redde Michaels
+The Call of the Void By Redde Michaels

 A weakness flaunted in a coil of rope haunting in its appeal – a wick dipping my hands in wax – stretching beckoning Before my eyes – flutters of light trace veins within the wings behind silver whispers – threads of venom glinting lies disguise Its carrion leer The bite emblazons my heart beating a disfigured tattoo – a bodhrán tempering my soul – rending Its guttural tongue from the crater – I rise screaming bolts of black opal iridescence – invoking my source of creation a choir of dissonant harmony in the House of the Sun On the edge of the earth It beckons still – the fossil of my rage a contorted tree of glass – rooted reaching